 Cut Out Surprises

 Shoppers hate getting surprises when they’re ready to check out, especially when it comes to cost.
-In fact, 60% of people abandon carts because of shipping and other cost surprises.
+In fact, 60% of people abandon carts because of shipping and other costly surprises.

 If you can afford it, offer free shipping.
 It’s one of the top incentives for shopping online.
 And if you do, let people know multiple times, like this example from Walmart.